 How can I prevent a retailer from tracking my mobile device?

-How is facial recognition used to track you in retail stores?
+How can facial recognition be used to track you in retail stores?

-Video surveillance, typically used to deter shoplifting, can now be used to engage in anonymous facial recognition, whereby the approximate age and gender of a customer may be determined.
+Video surveillance, typically used to deter shoplifting, can also be used to engage in facial recognition, whereby the approximate age and gender of a customer may be determined.
 This may be used to customize advertising to a customer's demographic.
 Video analytics can also ascertain where customers go in a store and which items they pick up.

 When you purchase an appliance or a consumer electronics product, you’ll likely find a product registration form included among the documents packaged with the product.
 Typically it’s a folding postcard, with survey questions on one side and a self-mailer on the other.